 Monarto Safari Park houses the largest giraffe herd in Australia.
-Five females inhabit our drive-through habitat while a bachelor group of five bulls are housed in an off-limits area of the zoo.
+Eleven giraffes inhabit our drive-through habitat while a bachelor group of six bulls are housed in an off-limits area of the zoo.

 Monarto’s most identifiable female is Kinky, so named for the slight kink in her neck which happened at birth.
 She was born in 1999 and is known for her gentle, easy-going nature and will often come up to the platform for a feed during zoo keeper talks.